GrattonLab/LeeSmith_EPIC/README.md

 16. EPIC_Hedge_simulation_rankOrder [Fig 7. & Supp.
 Fig. 6C] <br/>
 17. EPIC_Hedge_rankOrder [Supp.
 Fig. 6B] <br/>
 18. EPIC_Hedge_EZdiffusion [Fig. 8] <br/>

+< Bayesian simulation code > <br/>
+Bayesian_Sim.R simulates data (25 replications) of reaction time data for a congruency task.
+Parameters for the simulation were chosen based on estimates from Robinson and Steyvers (2023).
+The number of trials, subjects, and the ratio of within-subject variance to between-subject variance in congruency effect can be manipulated at the start of the code.
+Once the 25 datasets have been simulated, several estimation procedures are performed: <br/>
+In step 1, a multilevel model using the lme4 package is used in order to obtain unbiased estimates of between-subject variability in the congruency effect and trial-level variability in reaction time within subjects.
+The code also generates bias and precision (mean absolute deviation) values for these estimates. <br/>
+In step 2, Bayesian estimates of subject-level congruency effects are obtained using WinBUGS.
+For the variance terms in the priors, the unbiased estimates from step 1 are used.
+The code also generates bias and precision (mean absolute deviation) values for these Bayesian estimates.
+Note that the Bayesian model file ("Cong.txt") should be saved into the working directory for this step. <br/>
+In step 3, a more traditional (non-Bayesian) approach is used to estimate subject-level congruency effects.
+In an initial step, mean reaction times are calculated for each person for congruent and incongruent trials (no priors are incorporated into estimation, so no shrinkage occurs).
+In step 2, the difference between these means is calculated to obtain the congruency effect for each subject.
+Bias and precision (mean absolute deviation) values are also generated for the estimates.